Kalevala: Other musical genres

 In the mid-1960s, the progressive rock band Kalevala was active within Finland and in 1974, the now prolific singer-songwriter Jukka Kuoppamäki released the song "Väinämöinen".
 These were some of the first pieces of modern popular music inspired by the Kalevala.

 In 1998, Ruth MacKenzie recorded the album Kalevala: Dream of the Salmon Maiden, a song cycle covering the story of Aino and her choice to refuse the hand of the sorcerer Väinämöinen, instead transforming herself into a salmon.
 MacKenzie has continued to perform the piece live.

 The Karelian Finnish folk music group Värttinä has based some of its lyrics on motifs from the Kalevala.
 The Vantaa Chamber Choir have songs influenced by the Kalevala.
 Their Kalevala-themed third album, Marian virsi (2005), combines contemporary folk with traditionally performed folk poetry.

 In 2003, the Finnish progressive rock quarterly Colossus and French Musea Records commissioned 30 progressive rock groups from around the world to compose songs based on parts of the Kalevala.
 The publication assigned each band with a particular song from the Kalevala, which the band was free to interpret as they saw fit.
 The result, titled Kalevala, is a three-disc, multilingual, four-hour epic telling.

-In the beginning of 2009, in celebration of the 160th anniversary of the Kalevala's first published edition, the Finnish Literature Society, the Kalevala Society, premièred ten new and original works inspired by the Kalevala.
+In the beginning of 2009, in celebration of the 160th anniversary of the Kalevala's first published edition, the Finnish Literature Society and the Kalevala Society premièred ten new and original works inspired by the Kalevala.
 The works included poems, classical and contemporary music and artwork.
 A book was published by the Finnish Literature Society in conjunction with the event and a large exhibition of Kalevala-themed artwork and cultural artefacts was put on display at the Ateneum museum in Helsinki.

-In 2017 a New York-based production Kalevala the Musical premiered in celebration of the 100th anniversary of the Republic of Finland.
+In 2017, a New York-based production Kalevala the Musical premiered in celebration of the 100th anniversary of the Republic of Finland.
 The production featured original pop, folk and world music score written by Johanna Telander.
 The concert version was performed across the United States and Finland.